VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

       - [platform.historian, data.mover]
     virtual-host: v2

-   This says that Hplatform historian on v2 wants to make RPC call to DataMover agent on v1.
+   This says that platform historian on v2 wants to make RPC call to DataMover agent on v1.

    a.
 On v1, run below command to setup a shovel from v1 to v2.

   .. code-block:: bash

-     vcfg --rabbitmq shovel [optional path to rabbitmq_shovel_config.yml
+     vcfg rabbitmq shovel [optional path to rabbitmq_shovel_config.yml

    b.
 Create a user on v2 with username set to remote agent's username
       ( for example, v1.data.mover i.e., <instance_name>.<agent_identity>) and allow